 For the most part, ETF managers are able to manage the secondary market transactions in a manner that minimizes the chances of an in-fund capital gains event.
 It is rare for an index-based ETF to pay out a capital gain; when it does occur it is usually due to some special unforeseen circumstance.

 Of course, investors who realize a capital gain after selling an ETF are subject to the capital gains tax.
-Currently, the long-term capital gains tax is 15%, but it is slated to rise to 20% in 2012.
+Currently, the long-term capital gains depends on the investor’s modified adjusted gross income (AGI) and taxable income (the rates are 0%, 15%, 18.8%, and 23.8% for 2016).
 The important point is that the investor incurs the tax after the ETF is sold.

 Taxation of ETF Dividends